 How to fix sticky-neck syndrome

 To fix the sticky guitar neck, we need to make the surface of the neck more coarse.
 We can do this by lightly sanding the finish.
-A coarse surface makes it more difficult for the skin to seal against the lacquer.
-Without the skin sealing against the surface, the fretting hand can move more easily along the neck.
+A coarse surface makes it more difficult for the skin to stick to the lacquer.
+Without the skin sticking to the lacquer, the fretting hand can move more easily along the neck.

 What do you need to sand the guitar neck?